ddnexus/pagy/docs/extras/calendar.md

 All the methods in this module are prefixed with the `"pagy_calendar"` string in order to avoid any possible conflict with your own methods when you include the module in your controller.
 They are also all private, so they will not be available as actions.

-### pagy_calendar(collection, conf)
+### pagy_calendar(collection, configuration)

+This method wraps one or more levels of calendar filtering on top of another backend pagination method (e.g. `pagy`, `pagy_arel`, `pagy_array`, `pagy_searchkick`, `pagy_elasticsearch_rails`, `pagy_meilisearch`, ...).

+It filters the `collection` by the selected time units in the `configuration` (e.g. `year`, `month`, ...), and and forwards it to the wrapped method.

-This method is somehow similar to the generic `pagy` method (see the [pagy doc](../api/backend.md#pagycollection-varsnil)), but it handles multiple levels of pagy objects through the `conf` argument.
-Besides it returns an array with one more item than the usual two.
+It returns an array with one more item than the usual two.
 E.g.: `@calendar, @pagy, @results = pagy_calendar(...)`.

-### `collection`
+### `collection` argument

-The `pagy_calendar` method can handle any type of collection (e.g. `ActiveRecord`, `ElasticSearchRails`, `Searchkick`, `Meilisearch`, ...) with any of the pagy backend extras (e.g. builtin backend, `arel`, `array`, `countless`, `elasticsearch_rails`, `searchkick`, `meilisearch`, ...).

-You can configure the backend extra method that will handle the `collection` by setting an optional `:backend` variable in the [Pagy conf](#pagy-conf).
+The `collection` argument (from `ActiveRecord`, `ElasticSearchRails`, `Searchkick`, `Meilisearch`, ...) is filtered by the `pagy_calendar_filter` and forwarded to the wrapped method for its final pagination, so ensure that you pass the same type of argument expected by the wrapped method.

-### `conf` argument
+### `configuration` argument

-The `conf` argument must be a Hash structure with the keys representing the type of configuration and the values being the Hash of vars that you want to pass to the creation of the specific object (or a `boolean` for the [Active conf](#active-conf)).
+The `configuration` argument must be a Hash structure with the keys representing the type of configuration and the values being the Hash of the variables that you want to pass for the creation of the specific pagy object (or a `boolean` for the [Active flag](#active-flag)).

-The `conf` hash can be composed by the following types of configuration:
+The `configuration` hash can be composed by the following types of configuration:

-#### Calendar conf
+#### Calendar configuration

-The calendar configuration determines the time objects generated for the calendar.
+The calendar configuration determines the calendar objects generated.
 These are used for filtering the collection to the selected time units.

-You can add one or more levels with keys like `:year`, `quarter`, `:month`, `:week`, `:day`.
+You can add one or more levels with keys like `:year`, `:quarter`, `:month`, `:week`, `:day`.
 Each key must be set to the hash of the variables that will be used to initialize the relative `Pagy::Calendar::*` object.
 Use an empty hash for default values.
 E.g.: `year: {}, month: {}`.

 **Restrictions**: The `:page`, `:page_param`, `:params` and `:period` variables for the calendar objects are managed automatically by the extra.
 Setting them explicitly has no effect.
 (See also [Calendar params](#calendar-params) for solutions in case of conflicts)

-#### Pagy conf
+#### Pagy configuration

-This is the optional configuration of the final pagination object which is always used regardless the value of the [Active conf](#active-conf).
+This is the optional configuration of the final pagination object (produced by the wrapped method) which is always used regardless the value of the [Active flag](#active-flag).

-You can pass one optional `:pagy` key, set to the hash of variables to initialize a `Pagy` object.
-It has none of the restriction mentioned in the [Calendar conf](#calendar-conf).
+You can pass one optional `:pagy` key, set to the hash of the variables to initialize the `Pagy` object.
+It has none of the restriction mentioned in the [Calendar configuration](#calendar-configuration).

 Besides the usual pagy variables, you can add a `:backend` variable, set to the name of the backend extra method that you want to use for managing the collection.
 E.g.: `pagy: { backend: :pagy_searchkick, items: 10, ... }`.
-Notice that the `collection` argument must be exactly what you would pass to the backend method.
+Notice that the `collection` argument must be exactly what you would pass to the wrapped backend method.

 If the `:pagy` key/value is omitted, a default `Pagy` instance will be created by the default `:pagy` backend method.

-#### Active conf
+#### Active flag

-The calendar is active by default, however you can add an optional `:active` boolean flag to the `conf` hash in order to switch it ON or OFF, depending on its usefulness in different conditions (see the [Use cases](#use-cases)).
+The calendar is active by default, however you can add an optional `:active` boolean flag to the `configuration` hash in order to switch it ON or OFF, depending on its usefulness in different conditions (see the [Use cases](#use-cases)).

 Take a look at the [pagy_calendar_app.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar_app.ru) for a simple example of a manual toggle in the UI.